yash-srivastava19/yash-srivastava19.github.io/index.md

 Those are some of the reasons why I want to be a researcher + engineer.
 That is, coming up with new ideas, and testing them at various scales of production.
 This is something that I dream of as of now, but let's see where life takes me.

-## Experience 👷 :

-- **[NEW!]
-Project Intern, Solvendo India Private Limited**: Worked with the Machine Learning Team on : a) A production LLM RAG application b) developing time series machine learning models for predict volatility of a stock(Deep Learning Based, GluonTS).

-- **Research Intern, Indian Institute of Technology-Banaras Hindi University**: Worked under Prof. A.K.
-Singh on a research project on developing a machine translation system for low resource languages such as Hindi, Bhojpuri, Magahi, Maithali.

-- **[NEW!]
-President, Big Data Analytics and Consulting Cell(National Institute of Technolgy, Warangal)** : Lead the BDACC team for the academic year 2024-2025 after being the member for 2 years in a team that has collaborated in several of the student club events such as Kaggle, Pytorch Workshop and Case study competitions, among other initiatives to develop a community of machine learning enthusiasts in NIT Warangal.

-- **Executive Member, Research and Development Cell(National Institute of Technolgy, Warangal)**: Part of Undergraduate Research Association team of NIT Warangal which actively takes part in educating and fostering academic growth among undergraduate students.

 ## Proficiency and Interests ⭐ :
 - Research Interests : Natural Language Processing, Mechanistic Interpretability.
 - Building in : Artificial Intelligence Research, Data Science, Natural Language Processing and Machine Learning Research.
 - Languages :  Spoken(Hindi, English, Very Basic Spanish), Programming(C, C++,Python, R, Julia)
 - Frameworks: Tensorflow, Pytorch, Keras(and anything if given enough time)

 ## Achievements 🥇